The Markov-Chain Polytope with Applications: A Polynomial Time Algorithm for binary AIFV- Coding.

 \subsection{Background}

 Consider a stationary memoryless source with alphabet $\Sigma=\{\sigma_1, \sigma_2, \dots, \sigma_n\}$ in which symbol $\sigma_i$ is generated with probability $p_i$.
-Let ${\mathcal M}= m_1\, m_2\, m_3 \,\ldots$ be a message generated by the source.
+Let ${\mathcal M}= \alpha_1\, \alpha_2\, \alpha_3 \,\ldots$ be a message generated by the source.

-Binary compression codes will encode each $\sigma_i$ in ${\mathcal M}$ using a binary codeword.
+Binary compression codes encode each $\sigma_i$ in ${\mathcal M}$ using a binary codeword.
 Huffman codes are known to be ``optimal'' such codes.
 More specifically, they are {\em Minimum Average-Cost Binary Fixed-to-Variable Instantaneous codes}. ``Fixed-to-Variable'' denotes that the binary codewords corresponding to the different $\sigma_i$ can have different lengths. ``Instantaneous'', that, in a bit-by-bit decoding process, the end of a codeword is recognized immediately after its last bit is scanned.
 The {\em redundancy} of a code is the difference between its average-cost and the Shannon entropy $-\sum_i p_i \log_2 p_i$ of the source.
 Huffman codes can have worst case redundancy of $1.$

 Huffman codes are often represented by a coding tree, with the codewords being the leaves of the tree.
 A series of recent work \cite{iterative_3,iterative_4,aifv_mr,aifv_m,dp_2,iterative_m,iterative_2} introduced Binary Almost-Instantaneous Fixed-to-Variable-$m$ (AIFV-$m$) codes.
 Section \ref{subsec:CDED} provides a complete definition as well as examples.
 These differ from Huffman codes in that they use $m$ different coding trees.
-Furthermore, they might require reading ahead $m$-bits before knowing that the end of a codeword has already been reached (hence ``almost''-instantaneous).
+Furthermore, decoding might require an {\em $m$-bit delay,} i.e., reading ahead $m$ bits before knowing that the end of a codeword has already been reached (hence ``almost''-instantaneous).
 Since AIFV-$m$ codes include Huffman coding as a special case, they are never worse than Huffman codes.
-Their advantage is that, at least for $m \le 5,$ they have worst-case redundancy $1/m$ \cite{aifv_m,aifv_mr}, beating Huffman coding.\footnote{Huffman coding with blocks of size $m$ will also provide worst case redundancy of $1/m.$ But the block source coding alphabet, and thus the Huffman code dictionary, would then have size $n^m.$ In contrast AIFV-$m$ codes have dictionary size $O(m n).$}
+Their advantage is that, at least for $m \le 5,$ they have worst-case redundancy $1/m$ \cite{aifv_m,aifv_mr}, beating Huffman coding.\footnote{Huffman coding with blocks of size $m$ will also provide worst-case redundancy of $1/m.$ But the block source-coding alphabet, and thus the Huffman code dictionary, would then have size $\Theta(n^m).$ In contrast, AIFV-$m$ codes have dictionary size $\Theta(m n).$}